chrisdill/raylib-cs/README.md

 If you'd like to contribute, please fork the repository and make changes as you'd like.
 Pull requests are warmly welcome.

-If you want to [request features](https://github.com/raysan5/raylib/pulls) or [report bugs](https://github.com/raysan5/raylib/issues) related to the library (in contrast to this binding), please refer to the [author's project repo](https://github.com/raysan5/raylib).
+If you want to request features or report bugs related to raylib directly (in contrast to this binding), please refer to the [author's project repo](https://github.com/raysan5/raylib).

 ## License